oslabs-beta/SVOLTE/README.md

 # Overview

 Svolte is an open source Chrome developer tool for time travel debugging and component hierarchy visualization in Svelte applications.
 Svolte enables developers to record snapshots of component states, visualize component props, inspect and jump between snapshots.
-Svolte is the first Svelte time travel debugger that is compatible with writable stores.
+Svolte is the first Svelte time travel debugger that is compatible with writable stores and includes a skip feature.

 **Developed with**